Pitfalls on the Path to Digital Transformation: 3 Common Challenges

 While the need for digital transformation may be obvious, the pitfalls you’ll encounter along the way may not be.

 With software-native companies like Amazon, Uber, and Netflix setting the pace for digital experiences, there’s no escape for traditional businesses who want to stay alive and compete.
-It’s a Darwinian situation that requires digital evolution or “death.”
+It’s a Darwinian situation that requires digital transformation or “death.”

 To succeed over time requires an ongoing, strategic investment in the people, processes, and technology needed to deliver better digital experiences to customers and employees alike.
 Research firm IDC predicts that by 2020, 30 percent of the global 2000 will have allocated at least 10 percent of revenue to fuel their digital strategies.
+An updated statistic reveals that 65% of global GDP is expected to be digitized by 2022.

 1. Talent gap